lealceldeiro/gems/EffectiveJava3rdEdition/README.md

 * The accessibility of `readResolve` is significant.
 * Use enum types to enforce instance control invariants wherever possible.
 * If this is not possible and you need a class to be both serializable and instance-controlled, you must provide a `readResolve` method and ensure that all of the class’s instance fields are either primitive or transient.

+### Item 90: Consider serialization proxies instead of serialized instances

+* Consider the *serialization proxy pattern* whenever you find yourself having to write a `readObject` or `writeObject` method on a class that is not extendable by its clients.
+This pattern is perhaps the easiest way to robustly serialize objects with nontrivial invariants.